League & Competition

 Our league in Noarlunga features many friendly, experienced national and International players to administer the league and guide new players with any questions and teach them all the tricks of the trade.

-League is played on a Tuesday night from 6:00pm to 9:00pm at 12-18 David Witton Dr, Noarlunga.
+League is played on a Tuesday night from 6pm to 9pm and Junior League is Wednesday nights from 6pm to 8pm at 12-18 David Witton Dr, Noarlunga.
 The season runs for 10 weeks during school term and breaks for school holidays.
 The recommended age to start playing is 12 years.

 Contact [email protected] for more information.